-First, review our focus areas and funding opportunities:
+First, review our focus areas, cross-cutting efforts and open funding:

 Read more about what to do before you apply.

-All grant applications are submitted electronically through our website within the funding opportunity or program that you align with best.
+All grant applications are submitted electronically through the specific funding page on our website.
 Complete instructions for online submissions can be found here.

 2. How do I apply online?